chrinkis/hy352-project/README.md

 Other than that, we tried (and we think we accomplished it) to implement everything according to the project requirements.

+Also, we didn't have enough time to write unit tests.

 ### Testing machine
 - name: harpia